This Chocolate Mocha Cake is the ultimate indulgence. A rich dark chocolate cake with a silky mocha Swiss meringue buttercream.

 Step #1 is to frost the cake evenly and smooth the sides and top.
 This is probably the most time intensive part if you want to get it perfect (which, obviously, I do).

 I had to patch some areas here and there, so it took a while to get it perfect.
 It really helps if you have a turntable to do this on, so that you can spin it while holding the bench scraper at an angle.

-added more/less on certain areas to vary the drips a bit.
+I added more/less on certain areas to vary the drips a bit.
 You can also just pour a bunch of ganache on the top and use your offset spatula to nudge it over the sides, but I wanted a bit more control over the drips, and my research said that the spoon technique was a good approach.

 I was worried that the ganache would harden quickly on the cold cake, but I had plenty of time to work with it.
 Once the drips were good, I poured a bit of ganache on the top to fill that in, and smoothed it with a small offset spatula.

-This Swiss meringue buttercream gets rock hard in the fridge, so you’ll want to leave the cake out for a couple hours before serving so that it can soften up.
+This Swiss meringue buttercream gets very firm in the fridge (like butter does), so you’ll want to leave the cake out for a couple hours before serving so that it can soften up.

 I mean, just LOOK at that piece!
 The cake is dense, moist, and ultra chocolatey.
-The buttercream is silky, smooth, and has the BEST mocha flavour ever.
-You will not be disappointed with this cake.
-I promise!
+The buttercream is silky, smooth, and has the BEST mocha flavor ever.

-More Chocolate Cake recipes
+More Coffee Flavored Cake recipes

-- Peanut Butter Chocolate Cake
+- White Chocolate Mocha Cake

-- Chocolate Truffle Cake
+- Vanilla Latte Cake

 Notes & tips for this Chocolate Mocha Cake